 How is Cricoid Cartilage Structured?

-All cricoid cartilage is hyaline cartilage and distinguished by type II collagen and chondroitin sulfate within its extracellular matrix.
+All cricoid cartilage is hyaline cartilage and its structure is distinguished by type II collagen and chondroitin sulfate within its extracellular matrix.
 This type of cartilage is durable, and it experiences very little friction due to its smooth, glass-like surface.
 Cricoid cartilage is surrounded by a perichondrial membrane.

 Cricoid cartilage grows in a pattern of circumferential growth (cell proliferation) and interstitial growth (extracellular matrix production) but, as a cartilaginous tissue without an immediate blood supply, this process is slow.